-It’s all about supply and demand: Just as the trends we see with the cheapest days, the time of day travelers prefer to fly tend to be more expensive.
+It's all about supply and demand: Just like the trends we see with the cheapest days, the time of day travelers prefer to fly tends to be more expensive.
 Want to fly out late afternoon after the workday, and return home mid-morning without having to wake up early?
 So does everyone else.
-Mid-morning and early evening flights are often more expensive – though this trend isn’t quite as set in stone as the cheapest days to fly.
+Mid-morning and early evening flights are often more expensive – though this trend isn't quite as set in stone as the cheapest days to fly.

-If you’re looking to save, early morning, midday, or late-night flights can often be the cheapest times to fly.
-And if you’re booking a transcontinental or international flight, you could score some substantial savings if you’re willing to take a red-eye flight overnight.
+If you're looking to save, early morning, midday, or late-night flights can often be the cheapest time to fly.
+And if you're booking a transcontinental or international flight, you could score some substantial savings if you're willing to take a red-eye flight overnight.

 This won't always be the case.
 Airlines will often have cheaper fares at better times if you're willing to change your dates.
 It may simply be that the lowest fares at preferable times have sold out.

-And of course, flight prices will vary based on several factors besides just day and time.
+And of course, flight prices will vary based on several factors besides just the day and time.
 Here are a few other things to consider:

 - Where you're flying to and from.
 Depending on where you're flying from and heading to, certain days may be cheaper based on the number of planes heading to that destination.